myrealtrip/box/readme.md

 ### SideEffect

 In addition, SideEffect would perform tasks that cannot be handled by State like Toast, Dialog and Activity transition.
-It also possible to operate works to do in the background such as API call and I/O by using SideEffect
+It also possible to operate works to do in the background such as API call and I/O by using SideEffect.

 ### What is Blueprint?

 As I mentioned above, when you define the relationship between State, Event, and SideEffect generally, you need to implement `Presenter` or `reduce()` function of `ViewModel`.

 The `reduce()` function would be implemented to receive both the current State and a new event as arguments.
 Also it returns a new State and generate SideEffect when necessary.
-Box uses DSL named Blueprint to define relationship between State, Event and SideEffect instead of implementing `reduce()` function
+Box uses DSL named Blueprint to define relationship between State, Event and SideEffect instead of implementing `reduce()` function.

 Blueprint is largely divided into Event definition and SideEffect definition.
 Please refer to the sample code for detailed usage.